 The Digital Technologies in Heritage Conservation also offer an "International Summer School Monitoring Heritage".
 In 2018, this took place at Bamberg Cathedral.
 In 2019 the Summer School will take place in Havana/Cuba.
 We have since also had a summer school for a Ukrainian-German group in Bamberg.

 Yes, if there are projects that require student work.
 Please contact us if you are interested.

-The preservationists use the same CIP pool and have seminars in the same building (Am Zwinger 6 in Bamberg).
+The students of heritage conservation use the same CIP pool and have seminars in the same building (Am Zwinger 6 in Bamberg).
 So there are many possibilities to discuss or to arrange lunch together.

-There are courses in which the students of Digital Technologies in Heritage Conservation will take part (extension module Monument Preservation).
-You can also participate in the corresponding lecture of monument preservation (module 9A) if you choose Restoration Sciences in the extension module.
+There are courses in which the students of Digital Technologies in Heritage Conservation will take part and vice versa.

-Furthermore, there is a regular's table of monument conservators to which you will be invited (without lecturers).
-You will also be able to meet your fellow students at the annual Monument Preservation graduation party.
+Furthermore, there is a regular students outing to which you will be invited (without lecturers).
+You will also be able to meet your fellow students at the annual graduation party.

 Only the semester times and lecture-free days/times of the University of Bamberg apply in this study programme.
 There will be a difference to the semester times of the University of Coburg, but this does not apply to our study programme.
 You can follow the timetable for the courses, which we will give you every semester in good time.

 Information on semester times / lecture times can be found here.